Memoir of a Plyg:

-When I was seven, the small polygamist enclave wherein I lived (Short Creek, Arizona/AKA: Colorado City/Hill Dale, Utah) was raided by lawmen: Utah and Arizona’s police-action effort to rid their borders of the growing menace of polygamy’s lawlessness.
+When I was seven, the small polygamist enclave wherein I lived (Short Creek, Arizona/AKA: Colorado City/Hill Dale, Utah) was raided by Lawmen: Utah and Arizona’s police-action effort to rid their Borders of the growing menace of Polygamy’s renegades and lawlessness.

 During this police activity, everyone in Short Creek’s reclusive cult was taken into captivity.
 The men were incarcerated, including their self-proclaimed Prophet LeRoy Johnson.
 During their jail time, Daddy saw “Uncle Roy” do things “no prophet would ever do!”

-So, when freed in 1956, Daddy moved his family to nearby mainstream-Mormon Hurricane, Utah — a small agrarian town where no “Plyg Kid”/Mormon fundamentalist should ever have lived — due to most mainline Mormons’ intolerance of Mormon Fundies.
+So, when freed from Incarceration and Probation in 1956, Daddy moved his family to a nearby small agrarian Mainstream-Mormon town, Hurricane, Utah — a place where NO “Plyg Kid”/AKA Mormon Fundamentalist should ever have lived … because of most mainline Mormons’ intolerance of Mormon Fundies.

-But my Mormon-Fundy Pa’s stance on this was:
+But my Mormon-Fundy Pa’s stance on this subject was:

 “The Prophet Joseph Smith said we’d be damned if we didn’t live polygamy!
 So I’ll be damned if I’ll be damned for giving it up!”

-In 8th grade, in a wild attempt to displace me, a Plyg, with a mainstream Mormon kid—so I wouldn’t again end up in the town’s paper as top student—my “Latter-Day-Saint” English teacher Ms. Naegle told us, only four days before the end of the school year:
+In 8th grade, in a wild attempt to displace me–a Plyg–with a mainstream- Mormon kid … so I wouldn’t again end up in the Town’s newspaper as Top Student, my “Latter-Day-Saint” English teacher Ms. Naegle told our class, only four days before the end of the school year:

 She was almost right: Nobody but me did it!

-I pert-near met my Maker; but succeeded in memorizing that whole list of nonsense words — on top of homework from other classes; and after-school chores.
+I pert-near met my Maker.
+But succeeded in memorizing, within four days, that whole list of nonsense words — on top of loads of homework from other classes … and after-school chores.